|

 concerning the history of naval aviation, and to encourage scientific and technical

-The ANA Patriot Squadron maintains the Shea Memorial Grove on the Southfield development,
+The ANA Patriot Squadron maintains the Shea Memorial Grove on at Union Point (formerly

-a new mixed-use commercial/industrial/residential community presently under construction
+Southfield), a new mixed-use commercial/industrial/residential community presently under

-on the site of former NAS South Weymouth in the city of Weymouth, MA.
-The Shea Memorial
+construction on the site of former NAS South Weymouth in the city of Weymouth, MA.
+The

-Grove is a small park dedicated to the memory of the 32 Congressional Medal of Honor
+It is dedicated to the memory of the 32 Congressional Medal of Honor recipients from

-recipients from Norfolk and Plymouth county in Massachusetts.
-The Shea Memorial Grove is
+Norfolk and Plymouth county in Massachusetts.
+The Shea Memorial Grove is named for

-named for CDR John J. "Jack" Shea, USNR, the dynamic and popular executive
+CDR John J. "Jack" Shea, USNR, the dynamic and popular executive officer at NRAB

-officer at NRAB Squantum throughout the 1930s who was killed in action when the aircraft
+Squantum throughout the 1930s who was killed in action when the aircraft carrier U.S.S.

-carrier U.S.S.
 Wasp was sunk off the Solomon Islands on September 15, 1942.
-The Shea
+The Shea Memorial Grove

-Memorial Grove features a tree for each Medal of Honor recipient, park benches, and an
+features a tree for each Medal of Honor recipient, park benches, and an actual Douglas

-actual Douglas A-4B Skyhawk attack aircraft that was based at NAS South Weymouth and flown
+A-4B Skyhawk attack aircraft that was based at NAS South Weymouth and flown by the Navy

-The ANA Patriot Squadron is also working to establish a permanent museum, the Shea Field
+The ANA Patriot Squadron operates a museum, the Shea Naval Aviation Museum, dedicated to